Key Takeaways

 Medicare Part B

-Part B provides the medical insurance half of Original Medicare when you receive outpatient care that doesn’t require a stay in a hospital or other medical facility.
+Part B is medical insurance for when you receive outpatient care that doesn’t require a stay in a hospital or other medical facility.
 Part B covers visits to a doctor, plus an extensive menu of preventive services that you can receive in an outpatient setting.
-Medicare Part B may cover equipment used outside of hospital walls.
-In other words, Medicare Part B helps cover much more than just the trips to your doctor’s office.
+Medicare Part B also covers durable medical equipment that you use at home.
+In other words, Medicare Part B covers much more than just the trips to your doctor’s office.

 Let’s find your ideal Medicare Advantage plan.